simon-ament/Study/content/🏗️ Software-Architektur/05_patterns.md

 4. Each `Concrete Element` must implement the acceptance method.
 The purpose of this method is to redirect the call to the proper visitor's method corresponding to the current element class
 	- Even if a base element class implements this method, it must be overwritten by all subclasses to call the appropriate method on the visitor object
 5. The `Client` usually represents a collection or some other complex object (e.g. a [[#Composite (Object Tree)]])
-	- Usually, client's aren't aware of all the concrete element classes because they work with objects from that collection via some abstract interface
+	- Usually, clients aren't aware of all the concrete element classes because they work with objects from that collection via some abstract interface

 ### Pros
 - **Open-Closed Principle:** introduce new behavior that can work with objects of different classes without changing these classes